srova/nodejs-java-buildpack/README.md

 A Custom Buildpack [buildpack](http://docs.cloudfoundry.org/buildpacks/) for Node.js based apps with Oracle's JDK 8 installed.

+Additionally, the Cloud Foundry CLI was included in the buildpack.

 This is based on the [Cloud Foundry buildpack](https://github.com/cloudfoundry/nodejs-buildpack) which is also based on the [Heroku buildpack](https://github.com/heroku/heroku-buildpack-nodejs).

 Additional documentation can be found at the [CloudFoundry.org](http://docs.cloudfoundry.org/buildpacks/).